 If you’re familiar with Rootstrap, you’ve probably heard us talk about Roadmapping.

 In many ways, Roadmapping is our signature service.
-Not only is it one of our flagship offerings, it also embodies our ethos as a company.
+Not only is it one of our flagship offerings, but it also embodies our ethos as a company.
 Our Roadmapping workshop is what really got Rootstrap off the ground, and over the years it’s evolved to influence every aspect of our products, our services, and our organization.
 We bring the techniques and concepts that make Roadmapping work into our mobile app development projects, our growth user acquisition projects, and everything else we do.
 Whether we’re building a mobile app in Phoenix or at our office in New York City,

 But what exactly are we talking about when we talk about Roadmapping?
-For us, Roadmapping is a service that we offer: it’s a two to four week product development bootcamp where we hone the concept behind a digital product, validate it in the marketplace, and create a product backlog – a literal roadmap to full development.
+For us, Roadmapping is a service that we offer: it’s a two to four week product development boot camp where we hone the concept behind a digital product, validate it in the marketplace, and create a product backlog – a literal roadmap to full development.